oneeegithub/tro-bot/README.md

-TheRealOne-Bot | Python Discord Bot
+# TheRealOne.me -Bot | Python Discord Bot

 The TheRealOne Discord Bot

 Plese send Issues and Suggestions in the Issues Tab